-^{2.} Rohan D'Souza is assistant professor in the history department of Shiv Nadar University
+^{2.} Rohan D'Souza is Associate Professor, History Department, Shiv Nadar University

 Lastly, the icing on the cake: the MoU would be followed up with the signing of an Implementation Plan of Hydrological Information (IPHI) under which China would inform of any abnormal rise or fall in water levels or discharge which might lead to a sudden flood in the Brahmaputra.
 These varied understandings, wrestled in a spirit of cooperation, were further tweaked following Dr. Manmohan Singh's official visit to China in October 2013.
 The concession this time around in the MoU was an even more gracious extension of the reporting/sharing period, which henceforth involved sending hydraulic data from May 15th (instead of June 1st) to October 15th.